hpc-carpentry/hpc-carpentry.github.io/_posts/2019/2019-01-11-african-task-force-update.md

 - Things that work for Carpentries communities elsewhere in the world, might work differently for a task force in Africa.
 Initiating and developing a task force in Africa has required (and is still requiring) re-thinking and re-structuring within context.
-- Goals change as community needs arise and as the community matures (which doesn't happen uniformly accross regions, countries or even within institutions.
+- Goals change as community needs arise and as the community matures (which doesn't happen uniformly across regions, countries or even within institutions.

 ## Setting Goals